xelis-project/xelis-blockchain/README.md

 - TX is not executed in stable height
 - TX is not included in block Tips (previous blocks)

+Also, for more security, user account should only do TXs on the same chain/tip to prevent any orphaned TX.
+An orphaned TX can happens when two differents TXs (but same owner) with the same nonce are sent in two differents branchs.

 During the generation of the DAG order (linking unique topoheight to a block hash), the first block being ordered will execute the TX first.

 This feature allows to accept others branch tips even if transactions are the same and prevent more orphans blocks when branches are merged.